Devika7447/Devika7447-Type-1-BG-Prediction-BRC/README.md

 Readout Learning: A trainable readout layer combines the outputs from both reservoirs to predict the target

 Prediction: After training, the model predicts new sequences using the readout layer.

+**About The Dataset : HUPA-UCM DIABETES DATASET**

+The dataset consists of multiple CSV files, each named with an identifier (e.g., "HUPA0001P.csv" to "HUPA0028P.csv").
+These represent individual patient records or data segments.

+**Summary of the Data:**

+Time-based dataset: Each row represents a timestamped health measurement.

+Glucose levels: Monitors blood glucose over time.

+Physical activity: Tracks calories burned and steps taken.

+Heart rate: Records fluctuations in heart rate.

+Insulin management: Captures basal insulin rate and bolus insulin delivery.

+Dietary intake: Logs carbohydrate consumption.